sulphitic7864/cloths-project/readme.txt

 The code is consistent and can be easily maintained as we have followed a good coding standard.
 We want everyone to easily understand it and modify it according to their requirement.
-As the main goal of providing these templates is to give you something to work on before even starting.k
+As the main goal of providing these templates is to give you something to work on before even starting.

 FREE FOR BOTH PERSONAL AND COMMERCIAL USE